Now Hear This (Hal Galper album)

 Now Hear This is an album by the American pianist Hal Galper.
-It was released on the Enja label in 1977.
+It released on the Enja label in 1977.

 Critical reception

+The San Francisco Examiner called Now Hear This "a very strong album," and praised "Cecil McBee's driving bass and the brilliant drumming of Tony Williams."

 The AllMusic review by Ken Dryden states: "Hal Galper has long been an underrated composer and pianist.
 This Enja release from 1977 finds him at the top of his game in both roles."
 In 2010, when reviewing the CD reissue, he said, "This is easily one of Galper's best recordings of the 1970s."
-The San Francisco Examiner called Now Hear This "a very strong album," and praised "Cecil McBee's driving bass and the brilliant drumming of Tony Williams."

 Track listing

 All compositions by Hal Galper unless noted.